 How to get there If you are visiting Bangkok and want something fun to do on the weekend, check out the Talad Rot Fai Night Market.
 Easily one of the coolest markets in Thailand this vintage-themed market has a great selection of food, live music, oddities, antiques, apparel, and collectibles.
 Located next to Seacon Square shopping center on Srinagarindra Road, the market is easy to get to if you are staying close to the skytrain.
 Simply make your way to Udom Suk station than catch a taxi or motorbike-taxi to

 Ayutthaya is a city in Thailand, about an hour north of Bangkok.
 It was the capital of the Kingdom of Siam until a Burmese invasion in the 1700s.
-During this historical battle, the Burmese destroyed most of the city and chopped the heads off all the Buddha’s.
+During this historical battle, the Burmese destroyed most of the city, stole their gold and chopped the heads off all the Buddha’s.
 Shortly afterward, the Thai people rallied together and successfully ousted the Burmese to reclaim their land, although now mainly in ruins.
 Since this time, they have built new Buddha’s around the temples as a sign of spiritual protection.
 Ayutthaya is

 Only two hours from Bangkok you will find the city of Kanchanaburi, known for the Bridge Over The River Kwai.
 Fascinating war history, gorgeous river huts, Instagram-worthy waterfalls, ornate temples and plenty of outdoor activities.
 Kanchanaburi is definitely worth the visit.
 For rates click here.
 Before we begin, what is a “kwai” anyways?
 Well, good question.
 The word kwai means “buffalo” so basically it’s the Buffalo River Bridge.
 The word kwai is also used as an insult among Thai people so be careful how you use it.
 I digress.
 If